Arben Minga: Club career

 Born in Tirana, Albania, Minga began his career with KF Tirana, then known as 17 Nëntori, at the age of 15.
 He was well established in the senior squad by the 1977–78 season, making his competitive debut on 20 November 1977 in the match against Shkëndija Tiranë, while his first goal for the club came later on 2 April 1978 in the 3–1 win over Luftëtari Gjirokastër.

 In the following years, Minga was also named team captain.
 In the 1980' Minga would be part of Tirana's golden generation along with players such as Agustin Kola, Mirel Josa, Sulejman Mema, Shkëlqim Muça, Bedri Omuri and Millan Baçi, winning four championships and three cups.
 He also received offers from Dinamo and Partizani to join them, and also friends and colleagues tried to convince him.
 Dinamo also offered him a very lucrative house which Minga turned down, saying: Thank you for evaluating me, but I cannot leave 17 Nëntori.

 Minga was on top of his game during the 1985–86 season, netting 16 goals and helping Tirana to a third-place finish.
 One of his more notable games was the opening championship match against rivals of Partizani Tirana on 22 September where he scored a hat-trick to give Tirana a 7–3 win, the largest ever win against them.

 In the early 1990s, Minga moved abroad to play in Romania in the 1992–1994.
-With Brǎila he played in (and lost) the 1993 Romanian Cup Final.
+With Brăila he played in (and lost) the 1993 Romanian Cup Final.
 He came back to Tirana at the start of 1994–95 season, aged 35, also playing as a defender.
 Minga excelled in playing in his new role in the final two years, helping Tirana to win the championship both times.

 In April 2020, Minga was voted by the fans as KF Tirana Player of the Century as part of their celebrations for the club's 100th anniversary.